Teach your student robotics at home, even if you have no background in electronics or programming!

 Q. I’m only interested in my student being introduced to electronics and programming, does he or she need to complete all four levels?

 While each level builds on the previous level, we have designed this course so a student can stop upon completion of any level and still have solid, complementary skills in working both with electrical components as well as the most common Python coding commands.
-While we do recommend students continue to work through successive levels, we recognize that won’t be appropriate for all children, and some families may be content with the skills and exposure gained by completing only one, two, or three levels.
+While we do recommend students continue to work through successive levels, we recognize that won’t be appropriate for all students, and some students may be content with the skills and exposure gained by completing only one, two, or three levels.

 Q. Why does this program teach Python instead of a different programming language?